Abhi-1U/texor/cran-comments.md

 This is because this package is built to convert legacy 'LaTeX` article to 'Rmarkdown' based 'RJ-web-article' format.

+Also there is a general requirement of pandoc >= v2.17.
+In case its lower than v2.17 the package will not execute the function, informing the user to upgrade pandoc.

 ## R CMD check results

 0 errors | 0 warnings | 1 note